 Enter any Cloud conference, training session or seminar and you’re immediately faced with all the hallmarks of a cult.
 Vendor employees are no longer engineers or sales people — they are ‘evangelists’ sent to spread the good message of Cloud; their Cloud, to be precise.
 When presentations aren’t peppered with marketing jargon about their ‘game changing’ services, they’re often littered with judgment Clouding puns.

 This article is part one of a two-part series on government use of Cloud computing.
+Cloud computing strategy guide: Moving your enterprise to the cloud.

 Yet, what seems most out of line is the audience reception.
 Just try to recall the last time an IT manager waxed poetic about the wonders of mainframes or air-cooled data centres, at least with the same fervour with which they talked about their latest Cloud implementation.
 It seems those pushing Cloud products could simply sell the air that make up their namesakes, labelled with a brand, and still turn a buck.